 Speaking of happy pills, [psychiatric medications] are some of the most dangerous medications we have on the market.
 While the American Psychological Association lobby will have legislators convinced that these are as easy to prescribe as skittles, most psychotropic medications have an FDA black box warning on them.
 [The FDA black box warning is the strictest labeling requirement that the FDA can mandate for prescription drugs.
 First implemented in 1979, black box warnings highlight serious and sometimes life-threatening adverse drug reactions within the labeling of prescription drug products.]

 The brain it seems, is actually connected to the other organs–like the heart, the kidneys, the liver, the the thyroid.
 About 90% of what a psychiatrist does is rule out an organic cause of psychiatric illness, such as a malignancy, thyroid disease, temporal lobe epilepsy, dementia, paraneoplastic syndrome, or anticholinergic side effects from other medications before even assigning a psychiatric diagnosis.
-It is extremely complicated to diagnose and utilize psychotropic medications safely in a population who is already at risk.
-Those with mental illness have a lower life expectancy at baseline by as many as 10-15 years.

 And that is why one has to be a medical doctor to practice medicine in the field of psychiatry.